EMERSE EMERSE Website Documentation Documentation

 Network Architecture

 Rather than being a completely de-centralized network, EMERSE networks operate using a hub-and-spoke model.
 This makes it easier to operate and reduces the number of connections required as more sites are added to the network.
-Each site can connect to multiple hubs, and all sites connected to a hub are connected to one another.
-Connecting to a hub requires an outgoing connection, so no special firewall rules need to be added to join a network (assuming the server can reach the Internet).
+Each site can connect to multiple hubs, and all sites connected to a hub are connected to one another through the hub (although any site can still limit access to another site, or even specific users, with the Firewall, described below.)
+Connecting to a hub requires only an outgoing connection, so no special firewall rules need to be added to join a network, assuming the server can reach the Internet.
 However, to setup a network hub, incoming connections must be allowed, which might require changes to firewall rules and NAT rules.
+A typical site participating in the network would not need to operate a network hub.

 Network Architecture